gitpeut/NoriBigEye/README.md

  gcc to choke, it finds null characters every other position.
  Workaround: load the generated .h file in Notepad++, choose encoding, convert to ascii.

+ For fun I edited the Iris file of defaultEye and filleda lot of the colours woth red. see redEye.h.
+Looks like a zombie.

  Eyes are made to react on a proximity sensor which publishes it's status on mqtt.

  Wifi SSID and password, mqtt server, username and passwordare stored in a headerfile wificredentials.h, which should contain the following variables with your own info:

- ssid, password, mqttServer, mqttPort, mqttUser, mqttPassword.
+ ssid, password, mqttServer, mqttPort, mqttUser, mqttPassword and MQtopic names proxtopic and statustopic.

  Added OTA (over-the-air) update capability, so eyetypes can be changed fairly effortlessly.